andersevenrud/dotfiles/.config/nvim/README.md

 * Nuke `~/.config/nvim/plugins/tree-sitter/parser/` directory
 * Start up neovim again and it will install the defined parsers
   * If this is not enabled, use `:TSInstallFromGrammar` command

+### Treesitter indentation issues

+Indentation of multiline comments is [not working correctly](https://github.com/nvim-treesitter/nvim-treesitter/projects/6) for all grammars.